Sandeepv68/wrapsplash/README.md

 A minimal GitHub Actions workflow can use the same commands in a standard Node.js environment.

 ### Tests
-WrapSplashJS uses `Vitest` as the testing environment.
+WrapSplashTS uses `Vitest` as the testing environment.
 Test files are available in the `test/` folder.

 ### License
 The MIT License